mosTavassoli/RunTogether-UX/M4/milestone4.md

 ### Error-Free Rate

 Analyzing the measures computed on the tasks, we discovered that some tasks are more difficult than others to the user.
-Tasks with an Error-Free Rate >= 0.66 (T1, T2, T3, T5, T6, T8) can be considered easy for the user to do.
+Tasks with an Error-Free Rate >= 0.83 (T2, T3, T5, T6, T8) can be considered easy for the user to do.
+Task with an Error-free Rate = 0.66 (T1) can be considered as a medium task for user to do.
 The tasks with Error-Free Rate =< 0.4 are difficult Tasks (T4, T7).

 ### SUS Results